ilia-barynkin/cadex-curves-task/README.md

 ctest --rerun-failed --output-on-failure
 ```

-- There is also build.sh script in the root directory, that will do the same.
+- There is also build.sh script in the root directory, that will do the same thing and run the executable afterwards.

 ### Windows